HHS/simpler-grants-gov/documentation/decisions/adr/2024-03-04-logging-monitoring.md

 - **Decision Status**: Not Recommended (at this time)
 - **Pros**
-  - open source
+  - Open-source
 - **Cons**
-  - high maintenance and training burden
+  - High maintenance and training burden
-  - mediocre UX
+  - Mediocre UX

 ## Decision Status